3 Things to Know About Buying a House

 2. House Hunt in All Weather, in All Seasons

 It’s typical for people to want to look at houses on sunny days.
-After all, every house looks welcoming in good weather, but you should also go house hunting in less-pleasant weather—especially once you’ve narrowed down the home-buying process to the one you think you want.
+After all, every house looks welcoming in good weather.
+However, you should also go house hunting in less-pleasant weather—especially once you’ve narrowed down the home-buying process to the one you think you want.

 Visit it on a rainy day to see if it has any flooding issues.
 Does the property slope so that water runs down the driveway and into the garage?
 Does the basement flood?
 Do parts of the property get large puddles?